 Forecast-triggered strategies for flood risk reduction can increase resilience, reduce mortality, and reduce recovery costs (UNICEF & WFP, 2015).
 Examples of such strategies are “early warning systems” (EWSs, Golnaraghi, 2012) and 'forecast-based financing' protocols (FbF, Coughlan De Perez et al., 2015).
 In low-income countries with poor or no alternative solutions for flood protection, the value of forecast-triggered strategies is further enhanced (Golnaraghi, 2012).
 In general, the success of forecast-triggered strategies relies on forecasting systems that are able to produce accurate flood predictions with sufficient lead times to help flood risk managers act in a timely manner (UNICEF & WFP, 2015).
 This is especially true in low-income countries where the scarcity of economic resources tend to make flood risk managers adverse to possible actions in vain (De Perez et al., 2016), and longer preparation times are needed (Bazo et al., 2018).
 Nowadays, flash flood forecasting systems are developed at regional (Speight et al., 2018; Corral et al., 2019; Ibarreche et al., 2020; Ramos Filho et al., 2021; Shuvo et al., 2021), national (Javelle et al., 2016; Liu et al., 2018), and continental scales (Raynaud et al., 2015; Park et al., 2019), but nonetheless flash floods remain one of the most difficult types of flood to predict, with high levels of uncertainty in the overall forecasting process (Zanchetta & Coulibaly, 2020).
 Flash floods are rapid-onset events typically occurring within minutes or few hours after a torrential triggering-rainfall event.
 Their limited predictability is linked to the challenge of predicting extreme localized rainfall accurately (Golding et al., 2016), and representing in detail hydrological factors such as topography, soil conditions, and terrain coverage that can modulate the occurrence and severity of flash floods (Xing et al., 2019; Kastridis & Stathis, 2020).
 In a recent review, Zanchetta & Coulibaly (2020) show that, while km-scale numerical weather prediction (NWP) models have improved the quality of localized rainfall, issues related to extending the lead time of reliable forecasts (especially for extreme rainfall) are still not fully resolved.
-Furthermore, the need for high quantities of observational data and high computational costs to develop in-house flash flood forecasting systems is often a limiting factor for many low-income and data-poor countries to develop in-house flash flood forecasting systems.
-For example, despite being at high risk of flash flooding, Ecuador has no operational flash flood forecasting system with national coverage.
-Few studies have tested different approaches to forecast flash floods in Ecuador that could work succesfully in poorly gauged regions, but they tend to focus mainly on small catchments (Munoz, 2018).
-The Flash Flash Flood Guidance (FFG) with global coverage that has already helped different regions across the world to establish regional FFG systems (Georgakakos et al., 2021) is developing the “Northwest South America Flash Flood Guidance Systems” that inlcudes Colombia, Peru and Ecuador.
+Furthermore, the need for high quantities of observational data and high computational costs to develop in-house flash flood forecasting systems is often a limiting factor for many low-income and data-poor countries.
+For example, despite being at high risk of flash flooding, Ecuador does not have an operational flash flood forecasting system with national coverage.
+Few studies have tested different approaches to forecast flash floods in Ecuador that could work successfully in poorly gauged regions, but they tend to focus mainly on small catchments (Munoz, 2018).
+The World Meteorological Organisation’s Flash Flash Flood Guidance (FFG) has already helped different regions across the world to establish regional FFG systems (Georgakakos et al., 2021) and is developing the “Northwest South America Flash Flood Guidance Systems” that includes coverage of Colombia, Peru and Ecuador.
 However, forecast lead times do not go beyond 36 hours (Georgakakos et al., 2021).